Planning Maps / Areas / Inner West / Stanmore

 Is Stanmore bushfire-prone?

-Little to none of Stanmore is mapped as bushfire-prone.
+Bushfire mapping covers Stanmore and little to none of it is mapped as bushfire-prone.
 Always confirm for the exact lot, as mapping can change.

 What is the zoning in Stanmore?